tedla-brandsema/yoink/.readme/YOINKME.md

 .yoink https://raw.githubusercontent.com/tedla-brandsema/examples/refs/heads/main/yoink/3_address/data/result.txt
 ```

-We succeeded in jumbling the output using addresses, but we now have the undesirable result that the address
+We succeeded in jumbling the output using addresses, but we now have the undesirable effect that the address
-demarcations also ended up in the output.
+demarcations ended up in the resulting output.

 Luckily we have a way to circumvent this; any line in the program that ends with the four characters `OMIT` is deleted
 from the source before inclusion.